TERMS & CONDITIONS OF USE

 9.1.1 it has the necessary authority, rights and licences to fundraise legally on the Platform;

-9.1.2 the details of the causes and charitable Projects are up-to-date, accurate, truthful and not misleading for Supporters;
+9.1.2 the details of the causes and campaigns detailed on the Projects are up-to-date, accurate, truthful and not misleading for Supporters;

 9.1.3 it has all the necessary consents, rights and licences to publicise any content contained within its Projects, including photos or videos depicting third parties;